Vizzuality/gfw-doc-api/source/includes/api/_vocabulary.md

 ## Tags definition

-A Tag is defined as a resource feature, or a value of a particular filter.
+A way to categorize a resource within a vocabulary context.

 ## Vocabulary definition